 Supported by Creative Europe, Sub-programme Culture.

-In 2013 Baboró developed a module – The Value of Arts and Aesthetics in the Early Life of Children– in conjunction with Dr. Cormac Forkan, Programme Director for the BA Youth and Family Studies at UNESCO Child and Family Research Centre, NUI Galway.
+In 2013 Baboró developed a module – The Value of Arts and Aesthetics in the Early Life of Children– in conjunction with Dr. Cormac Forkan, Programme Director for the BA Youth and Family Studies at UNESCO Child and Family Research Centre, University of Galway.
 The module offers different means of exploring the extrinsic and intrinsic importance of arts in a child’s early years.
 The students attend Baboró Festival events and take part in post event reflections and de-construction.

 Baboró and Punchdrunk Enrichment, a charity creating transformational theatre for education, community and family audiences, established a new three year artistic partnership in 2021.
 As a first step in this partnership, Baboró will deliver Punchdrunk Enrichment’s A Small Tale: A Teacher-Led Adventure to 15 Irish primary schools in 2021.
 A Small Tale is an innovative teacher-led storytelling experience for primary school children that aims to ignite and inspire a passion for writing whilst raising standards in reading, speaking and listening.